Vuader/nfw/docs/user/quickstart.rst

 Restarting
 ==========
 When you have updated your application its neccesary to gracefully restart the web server.
-Otherwise you will still be running the old application and not see any of the updates.
+Otherwise you will still be running the old application and not see any of the updates take affect.